intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/Chronos/QuickStart/chronos-autotsest-quickstart.md

 ---

-**In this guide we will demonstrate how to use _Chronos TSDataset_ and _Chronos AutoTSEstimator_ to auto tune a time seires forecasting task.**
+**In this guide we will demonstrate how to use _Chronos AutoTSEstimator_ and _Chronos TSPipeline_ to auto tune a time seires forecasting task and handle the whole model development process easily.**

 ### **Introduction**

 Chronos provides `AutoTSEstimator` as a highly integrated solution for time series forecasting task with hyperparameter autotuning, auto feature selection and auto preprocessing.
 Users can prepare a `TSDataset`(recommended, used in this notebook) or their own data creator as input data.
 By constructing a `AutoTSEstimator` and calling `fit` on the data, a `TSPipeline` contains the best model and pre/post data processing will be returned for further development of deployment.

-`AutoTSEstimator` is experimental right now and only support LSTM, TCN, and Seq2seq model for now.
+`AutoTSEstimator` is experimental and only support LSTM, TCN, and Seq2seq model for now.

 ### **Step 0: Prepare Environment**